-Rieke grabbed Seals' rifle and pushed the magazine release, which caused the ammunition to fall from the weapon, the Sheriff's Office reported.
+One of the passengers grabbed Seals’ rifle and pushed the magazine release which caused the ammunition to fall from the weapon, the Sheriff’s Office reported.
 The deputy then moved forward, and Seals again pointed the weapon back at him.

 “That’s OK, there is still one in the chamber,” the Sheriff’s Office reported Seals as saying.